 A link to our new page is under Social Media, at the right side of this page.
 "Like" us and keep up with Master Gardener news whereever you are!

-Master Gardeners are available to assist you Monday through Thursday, from 9:00 am to 5:00 pm, and Fridays from 9 to 1.
+Beginning Wednesday, October 1, Master Gardeners are available to assist you Monday through Friday, from 9:00 am to 1:00 pm.
 Please call 503.373.3770, email or stop by with questions.
 We will reply to phone and email messages as soon as possible on our next duty shift.